OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

 1. If the add-in task pane isn't already open in Word, go to the **Home** tab and choose the **Show Taskpane** button in the ribbon to open it.

-1. In the task pane, choose the **Insert Paragraph** button to ensure that there is a paragraph with "Microsoft 365" at the top of the document.
+1. In the task pane, choose the **Insert Paragraph** button to ensure that there's a paragraph with "Microsoft 365" at the top of the document.

 1. In the document, select the text "Microsoft 365" and then choose the **Create Content Control** button.
 Note that the phrase is wrapped in tags labelled "Service Name".